WongNolan/WongNolan.github.io/_posts/2024-7-17-extra-credit-assignment.md

 ---
 layout: post
 title: Welcome to my site.
-subtitle: A awesome static site generator.
+subtitle: This site was for an extra credit assignment.
 author: Nolan Wong
 categories: jekyll
 banner: